 It replaced Romano's Macaroni Grill in Monrovia.
 Not long afterwards, Zen Buffet replaced it.

 Old commentary: Food is OK- nice light (factory like) desserts and BBQ selection.
 Get what comes out at the time if possible- especially in the Chinese section (very nice when fresh (Chinese owner and chef at work), not so much when it has been sitting out)!
-I'll call it a better low-end buffet.
 There's better stuff out there but if you are the person who likes fried stuff and "comfort food"/American food you'll enjoy it.
 Lacking in veggies though, in which nearby Souplantation excels at!
 Last comment: don't take pictures of the interior or the buffet area.
-Ahem, which is the exact reason my companions don't want me to go again.